Intersection Types and (Positive) Almost-Sure Termination: On Recursion-Theoretic Optimality

 \section{On Recursion-Theoretic Optimality}

-The uniform characterisation of both forms of termination we described in Section~\ref{sec:characterization} is remarkable, because one single system is capable of providing precisely the kind of information one needs in either case: \begin{itemize} \item The (norm of the) underlying type is a lower (but tight) bound to the \emph{probability} of termination. \item The weight of type derivations is a lower (but again tight) bound to the expected \emph{time} to termination. \end{itemize} As usual in type systems, reasoning is compositional: the typings one attributes to composite terms are derived from those one assigns to the subterms.
-This being said, \AST and \PAST can only be verified \emph{at the limit}, since all possible type derivations for the given term and having a certain conclusion need, in general, to be taken into account.
+The uniform characterisation of both forms of termination we described in Section~\ref{sec:characterization} is remarkable, because one single system is capable of providing precisely the kind of information one needs in either case: \begin{varitemize} \item The (norm of the) underlying type is a lower (but tight) bound to the \emph{probability} of termination. \item The weight of type derivations is a lower (but again tight) bound to the expected \emph{time} to termination. \end{varitemize} As usual in type systems, reasoning is compositional: the typings one attributes to composite terms are derived from those one assigns to the subterms.
+This being said, \AST and \PAST can only be verified \emph{at the limit}, since all possible type derivations for the given term and having conclusions of a certain form need, in general, to be taken into account.

 At this point, one may wonder whether one can do \emph{better} than Theorem~\ref{th:term_tight} when characterising probabilistic termination.
 Is it that one can get away from approximations, and devise a (possibly more complicated) type system in which \emph{one} type derivation is by itself a certificate?
 In this section, we prove that under mild assumptions in fact one cannot, i.e. that our characterisation is the best possible, at least recursion-theoretically.